lsauer/showimageJP2/README.md

  * copyrights of the included pictures: Ericsson

+### Installing as an image viewer
+ * In windows, right click on the image file to be opened and select 'open with'
+ * In the file association windows click Browse at the bottom right
+ * Select the showimage application
+ * Now for instance each time you double click/enter an associated image file type showimage will render it (e.g. *.jp2, *.raw...)

 ### Notes
  * Implementing motion picture support is quite straightforward.
 To do so add the corresponding container-format decoder library and update the SDL canvas according to the movie's native framerate.